-El Seddon is a sexy place for a pre-dinner drink, but the quality of the food and service has received less stellar reviews since Pam sold the bar not long ago.
+While it serves as a sexy place for a pre-dinner drink, the quality of the food and service has garnered less-than-stellar reviews and has never been the main highlight.

-It seems the new owners are relying on their once-favored status to jack up prices for tourists visiting the San Telmo Fair.
+It seems the new owners are capitalizing on their previous reputation to hike up prices for tourists visiting the San Telmo Fair.

 $$-$$$ /Credit cards accepted